stekra/bubbles/src/writing.md

 I am of a different world.
 I have fleeting memories of my old life.
 Some people, some faces.
+A place...
+The observatorium.
+I created something special, that transformed me.
 Faint voices, warm and familiar.
 Frido, you say?
 It rings a bell...
 Some happy bells.